amandalem/amandalem.github.io/graphing/index.md

 ---
-title: M3 Grpahing Assignment
+title: Amanda's M3 Graphing Assignment
-description: Total Construction Spending Over Time
+description: Here is the graphing assignment for Amanda Lemerise
 ---

 Here is the M3 Graphing assignment I worked on for my CTBA course